-Can the Spanish government generate more tax revenue by making personal income taxes more progressive?
-Our answer is yes, but not much.
+We study how much revenue can be generated by increasing the progressivity of the personal income tax in Spain.
 It is possible to increase the total tax collection by increasing marginal taxes on top earners.
 The increase in taxes, however, has to be substantial and apply to a broad group.
-The additional tax revenue from a small, e.g., 3 percentage points, increase for the top 1% is minimal (0.09%).
-More significant additional revenue can be generated by increasing marginal taxes for the top 10% of earners (those that earn more than \in 41,699 in 2015).
-A 10 percentage points increase, for example, generates 2.81% higher revenue.
+The rise in tax revenue from a small, e.g., 3 percentage points, increase for the top 1% is minimal (0.09%).
+More significant additional revenue can be generated by increasing marginal taxes for the top 10% of earners (those that earned more than $\le 41,699$ in $\ge 2015$ ).
+A 10 percentage points increase, for example, generates $\ge 2.81\%$ higher revenue.
 A 10 percentage points increase in the marginal tax rate for such a large group is, however, a fundamental change of the current tax system.